Source-Free Domain Adaptation for Geospatial Point Cloud Semantic Segmentation: Introduction

+Unsupervised Domain Adaptation (UDA) has emerged as a mainstream paradigm for mitigating domain shift~\cite{LUO2020253}.
+Conventional UDA assumes simultaneous access to labeled source data and unlabeled target data, and reduces cross-domain discrepancies through adversarial learning, feature alignment, or related strategies.
+While this setting avoids costly target-domain annotations, it is often impractical in surveying and remote sensing applications, where source data may be inaccessible due to national security, commercial sensitivity, or privacy regulations.
+In such cases, end-users usually have access only to a pre-trained source model.
+To address both domain shift and source-data inaccessibility, Source-Free Domain Adaptation (SFUDA) has emerged as a promising alternative.
+SFUDA adapts the pre-trained source model to an unlabeled target domain without accessing source data, making it particularly suitable for privacy-sensitive geospatial semantic segmentation~\cite{GAO202672}.

-While SFUDA shows promise, existing research in the 3D point cloud domain predominantly focuses on autonomous driving \cite{michele2024train}.
-Such studies typically address minor shifts between homogeneous sensors (e.g., LiDARs with different beam counts) and implicitly assume minimal viewpoint variation.
-However, directly applying these methods to geospatial scenarios faces two major obstacles.
-First, cross-modality and viewpoint discrepancies are significant.
-Geospatial data is highly heterogeneous; transferring from photogrammetry (surface-only) to ALS (volumetric) involves fundamental structural differences.
-Similarly, shifting from airborne (nadir view) to mobile (ground view) systems renders many geometric priors ineffective.
-Second, class imbalance is more severe in geospatial scenes.
-Unlike street scenes, geospatial environments are heavily dominated by background elements.
-For instance, in the DALES benchmark \cite{varney2020dales}, ground and vegetation account for approximately 80.89\% of the total points.
-In contrast, critical objects like fences and power lines are extremely sparse, constituting merely 0.52\% and 0.20\%, respectively.
-This long-tailed distribution causes conventional methods to neglect tail classes, leading to missed detections.
-However, SFUDA for heterogeneous geospatial point clouds remains largely unexplored.
+While SFUDA has shown promise, existing studies on 3D point clouds have predominantly focused on autonomous driving scenarios~\cite{michele2024train}, where domain shifts are usually limited to homogeneous LiDAR sensors with different beam counts and relatively small viewpoint variations.
+In contrast, SFUDA for heterogeneous geospatial point clouds remains underexplored and faces two major challenges.
+First, geospatial data exhibit substantial cross-modality and viewpoint discrepancies.
+Adaptation from photogrammetry-derived point clouds to ALS data involves fundamental structural differences between surface-only reconstruction and volumetric sensing, while shifts from airborne nadir-view systems to mobile ground-view systems can invalidate many geometry-dependent priors.
+Second, geospatial scenes suffer from pronounced class imbalance.
+For example, in the Toronto-3D dataset~\cite{tan2020toronto}, Road and Building account for approximately 77.83\% of all point cloud data, whereas Utility line and Fence constitute only 0.85\% and 0.52\%, respectively.
+This long-tailed distribution makes tail classes prone to being overlooked, resulting in missed detections.